open-cluster-management-io/ocm/examples/README.md

 # Getting Started

-We have 2 AddOn examples for user to understand how Addon works and how to develop an AddOn.
+We have several AddOn examples for user to understand how Addon works and how to develop an AddOn.

 The [helloworld example](helloworld) is implemented using Go templates, and the [helloworld_helm example](helloworld_helm) is implemented using Helm Chart.

 You can get more details in the [docs](../docs).

 ## Prerequisites

 These instructions assume: